Updated: Apr 19, 2021

 Put in clean engine oil before parking the car for a long time because it thickens with time.
 Leaving behind old oil will cause problems for you when you get back.

-Before leaving your car, put a tire jack below the tires and lift them off the ground.
+Before leaving your car, put a tire jack and or flat stopper below the tires and lift them off the ground.
 This will ensure the tires don’t give out under the car’s weight so you can return to usable tires.

 Use a car cover even if the storage unit offers climate control to further stop the environment from damaging the car.